Apple Card, Apple's first entry into the credit card market, is now available. Here's what business pros need to know about Apple Card.

 The physical Apple Card that users get is innovative as well: It's an obvious Apple design—minimal and built of titanium.
 It doesn't have an expiration date, card number, CVV code, or signature on it, making theft of the card much less of a concern.

-- Apple Card's fine print: 7 things we learned about Apple's new credit card for iPhone (CNET)
+- Apple Card's fine print: 7 things you should know about Apple's new iPhone credit card (CNET)

 - Apple's services event: Rushed, nebulous and Goldman Sachs?!
 Frankly, I'm nonplussed (ZDNet)